vircadia/vircadia-docs-sphinx/docs/source/home.rst

 You have the power to shape your VR experience in High Fidelity.

-* `EXPLORE <explore.html>`_ by hopping between domains in the metaverse, shop the Marketplace, attend events and check out what others are up to!
+* :doc:`EXPLORE <explore>` by hopping between domains in the metaverse, shop the Marketplace, attend events and check out what others are up to!
-* `CREATE <create.html>`_ personal experiences by building avatars, domains, applications and more for you and others to enjoy.
+* :doc:`CREATE <create>` personal experiences by building avatars, domains, applications and more for you and others to enjoy.
-* `SCRIPT <script.html>`_ and express your creativity by applying advanced scripting concepts to entities and avatars in the metaverse.
+* :doc:`SCRIPT <script>` and express your creativity by applying advanced scripting concepts to entities and avatars in the metaverse.
-* `HOST <host.html>`_ and make immersive experiences to educate, entertain, and connect with your audience.
+* :doc:`HOST <host>` and make immersive experiences to educate, entertain, and connect with your audience.
-* `SELL <sell.html>`_ your creations to others and make money in the metaverse using the High Fidelity Marketplace.
+* :doc:`SELL <sell>` your creations to others and make money in the metaverse using the High Fidelity Marketplace.
-* `CONTRIBUTE <contribute.html>`_ to our endeavor by browsing our source code on GitHub or picking up a paid assignment on Worklist.
+* :doc:`CONTRIBUTE <contribute>` to our endeavor by browsing our source code on GitHub or picking up a paid assignment on Worklist.